psychobunny/nodebb-plugin-blog-comments/README.md

 var nbb = {};
 nbb.url = '//your.nodebb.com'; // EDIT THIS
 nbb.cid = 1;	// OPTIONAL.
 Forces a Category ID in NodeBB.
-				//  Omit it to fallback to specified IDs in the admin panel.
+nbb.blogger = 'blogger_name';	//  Omit it to fallback to 'default'.

 (function() {
 nbb.articleID = '{{../post.id}}';